ridr-se/ridr-se.github.io/news/_posts/2024-10-23-formas-projs.md

 - Martin Willbo
 ---

-Two FORMAS grants obtained: _Grey to green: Using AI to detect and prioritize conversion of impervious surfaces to multifunctional nature-based solutions_ and _PRACTICAL WISION – Automatically identifying and mapping different weed species through the practical application of AI-based image analysis models_.
+Two FORMAS grants obtained: **(i)** _Grey to green: Using AI to detect and prioritize conversion of impervious surfaces to multifunctional nature-based solutions_ and **(ii)** _PRACTICAL WISION – Automatically identifying and mapping different weed species through the practical application of AI-based image analysis models_.
 The DL-group will lead a work package each within the respective projects.